Chapter 4 : The Healer

 After Molly left, Arthur turned to Saleena.
 “You are aware as to why we cannot take him to St. Mungo’s, aren’t you?” he asked.

 “Well I should assume not,” Arthur said.
 “If you were that sort of person, I highly doubt Lucius would have left us with your card.”

-“Well, Lucius and Narcissa trust me, and Draco just so happens to be my only favorite patient” Saleena said proudly.
-“I have worked with Draco ever since he was a baby!
-I have watched this boy grow and, in turn, I have grown quite fond of him over the years.
-Rest assured Mr. Weasley, I will do everything within my power to save him, I promise you that.”
+“Well, Lucius and Narcissa have always trusted me with the care of their only son,” she assured him.
+“This boy is like family to me.
+I have watched him grow up, and I confess that I've grown quite fond of him over the years.
+Rest assured, Mr. Weasley, I will do everything within my power to save him.
+I can promise you that.”

-“Why sure!”
-She chuckled.
+“Absolutely,” she remarked.
 “You see, I have always believed that Draco was destined for greatness.
 I know that he is going to be different than his father, his grandfather, and so-on.
-I can’t explain it myself, I just know that he’s different.
+I can’t exactly explain it myself, I just know that he’s different.
 You know what I mean?”

 Arthur smiled.
-“Actually I do.
+“Actually, I do.
 And I think that Dumbledore knew it too.”